EdenWise/hjcrc/HJCSIC_part1_scrap.md

 6) Failing to deal with the Jews re-labeling their history.

 Unless we all go through it together the excitement that the Jews feel will continue... a feeling of free, an addiction.

+* Safety is coveted in nature.
+To even be able to depend on it a little is an *addiction*.
+Having it leads to conservatism, a dispersal of toleration (one fails to see how their safety effects the less fortunate) then bias (beginning to avoid certain people).
+Safety corrupts civilization.